 This course is perfect for:

-Work with an experienced Ruby developer to learn best practices, get feedback on your work, and fix difficult bugs.
+Work with an experienced Angular developer to learn best practices, get feedback on your work, and fix difficult bugs in your code.

-Learn by building web apps that increase in interactivity and reflect real-world problems.
+Learn by building websites that increase in interactivity and reflect real-world problems.

 Join 40+ hours of Workshops and Q&A sessions every week.
 You'll have unlimited access as a Thinkful student.